* This is the Consumer Version. *

 Children who survive cancer also have more years than adults to develop long-term consequences of chemotherapy and radiation therapy, which include

-Because such severe consequences are possible and treatment is complex, children with cancer are best treated in centers with expertise in childhood cancers.
+Because such severe consequences are possible and treatment is complex, children with cancer are best treated in centers where experts have experience treating childhood cancers.

 Pediatric cancer specialists (pediatric oncologist and radiation oncologist)

-Other needed specialists, such as a pediatric surgeon with expertise removing or biopsying childhood cancers, a pediatric radiologist with expertise reviewing imaging studies in children with cancer, and a pathologist with expertise diagnosing childhood cancers
+Other needed specialists, such as a pediatric surgeon with expertise removing or biopsying childhood cancers, a pediatric radiologist with expertise reviewing radiology (imaging) studies in children with cancer, and a pathologist with expertise diagnosing childhood cancers

 The primary care doctor